Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 using bubble_sorter = cppsort::sorter_facade<bubble_sorter_impl>;
 ```

-Now our `bubble_sorter` satisfies the library's requirements and implements all the additional features without too much additional work.
+Now our `bubble_sorter` satisfies the library's requirements and implements all the additional overloads without too much additional work.
 We could stop there, but there is still some work ahead if we want it to play nice with all the features the library has to offer...

 ## Sorter traits

-For example let's take [`hybrid_adapter`][hybrid-adapter], a [*sorter adapter*][sorter-adapters] which allows to aggregate different sorters together: it needs to know the iterator category of the sorters it aggregates.
-In order to provide that information, we need to explicitly document the iterator category our sorter is designed to work with by giving it an `iterator_category` type aliasing one of the standard iterator tags:
+For example let's have a look at [`hybrid_adapter`][hybrid-adapter]: it is a [*sorter adapter*][sorter-adapters] which allows to aggregate different sorters together, and to call the "best" one when passed a collection to sort.
+In order to achieve that, it needs to know the iterator category of the sorters it aggregates: to provide that information, we explicitly document the iterator category our sorter is designed to work with by giving it an `iterator_category` type aliasing one of the standard iterator tags:

 ```cpp
 struct bubble_sorter_impl